 We require a minimum of FIVE BUSINESS DAYS to process a permit application.
 If your permit application includes the review of a traffic control plan, please allow a minimum of SEVEN BUSINESS DAYS to process your application.
 WE DO NOT ACCEPT APPLICATIONS VIA POSTAL MAIL.

 2. OTHER USES: To reserve parking spaces for other uses, close travel lanes, sidewalks, or streets, click here for more information.
-This includes construction, utility work, events, commercial moves, etc.
+This includes construction, utility work, events, commercial moves, etc. Click here for important information if you are requesting a sidewalk closure.

 3. TRAFFIC CONTROL PLANS: If your work will affect traffic (either vehicle or pedestrian), your application will need to include a traffic control plan (TCP) for our traffic engineer to review.
 Click here for more information about preparing a TCP.